-The following screen displays if you have not yet changed your password.
+4 The following screen displays prompting you to change the password.
 It is strongly recommended you change the default password.
-Enter a new password, minding the rules in the screen, retype it to confirm and click Apply; alternatively click Skip to proceed to the main menu if you do not want to change the password now.
+Enter a new password, minding the rules in the screen, retype it to confirm and click Apply.

 Figure 7 Change Password Screen